rwieruch/blog_robinwieruch_content/react-firebase-realtime-database.md

 }
 {{< /highlight >}}

 Limiting the items is half the task for enabling pagination for our chat application.
-We also need to move the limit to the local state of the component to adjust it later with user interactions to fetch more than five(5) items:
+We also need to move the limit to the local state of the component to adjust it later with user interactions to fetch more than five items:

 {{< highlight javascript "hl_lines=9 19" >}}
 class MessagesBase extends Component {